bradcar/BOSCH-BNO085-I2C-micropython-library/README.md

 **Optional :**

-- address : will find by itself, but if using 2 BNO08x you need to define it
+- address : will i2c find by itself, but if using 2 BNO08x you need to define it
-- rst_pin : if a pin identifier (Pin number, not Pin object) is defined, will do a hard reset, otherwise, soft reset will be used
+- rst_pin : required to enable sensor hard reset.
+Define a pin number (not Pin object).
+If not defined, a soft reset will be used.
+- int_pin : required to time synchronize sensor and host to enable microsecond accuracy timestamps.
+Define a pin number (not Pin object).
+Not required if only 200 millisecond host-based timestamps are adequate, or if timestamps are not required.
-- debug : print logs from driver
+- debug : print detailed logs from driver

-**Enable the sensor reports**
+## Enable the sensor reports

+Before getting sensor results the reports must be enabled:

     bno.enable_feature(BNO_REPORT_ACCELEROMETER)  # for accelerometer

-Available sensors reports are :
+Primary sensors reports:

         BNO_REPORT_ACCELEROMETER
         BNO_REPORT_GYROSCOPE